Today, we are focusing on our sheets a.k.a bed linens and the steps needed to begin the declutter process.

 I know, I know it makes a lot of sense doesn’t it!!!

 The last thing I want to cover is the beautification of sheets LOLLLLLLLLL.
 Yes, I’m laughing because this is a thing.
 Many of my Clients ask how to store their sheets and my response is however you want lol.
 Seriously, this is personal…are you a visual person or do you just want to be able to find the sheets and don’t care what they look like?
 Either way, there are a number of ways you can do it.
 You can place them in the pillowcase, you can stack them like a pretty present having the fitted then flat sheets and then the pillow case.
 You can even wrap it all with a ribbon.
 You can choose to store them a basket or a drawer.
 Like I said, it is a personal choice and I encourage you to go to our pinterest board to see which way you like the best.
 The only thing I will say is you should make sure you are properly folding the fitted sheet LOL.
 Yes, I said it…no more balling it up or half folding it.
 I promise you it is not hard, in fact here is a video How To Fold A Fitted Sheet -Living On A Dime.
 (Note: I said I wasn’t going to do a video, but if I get enough requests I may do it because as I watched the videos I fold mine a little differently and I think it is easier).

-I hope you found this information helpful, until next time…Stay Happy!
+I hope you found this information helpful, oh and make sure to grab your free organizational roadmap checklist…Stay Happy!